1998 NAPA 500: Race

 The start of the race, scheduled for 12:40PM, was delayed 49 minutes due to rain.
 During the race two additional red flags for rain caused delays of 6 hours and 39 minutes.
 The delays resulted in the race being the first night race held at the speedway.
 Due to the delays, during a yellow flag thrown on lap 190 to allow teams to pit under caution on the still-damp pit road, NASCAR announced that once the race resumed, there would be only 25 laps remaining from that point, citing a desire for fans to be able to return home at a safe hour; the race concluded at 11:07pm, a crowd of 50,000 having remained to watch the race to its conclusion.

 From a starting position of 21st, Gordon led 113 of the race's 221 laps; he beat Dale Jarrett for the race win by 0.739 second.
 His victory, the 13th on the season, tied Richard Petty for the most wins by a driver in a single season.
 Including the rain delays, there were a total of five caution periods during the race, with 68 laps being run under the yellow flag.
-Gordon's average speed was 114.915 mph, and he received $164,450 for the victory.
+Gordon's average speed was 114.915 mph, and he received $164,450 (about $ today) for the victory.

 Gordon's career victory total stood at 42 after the race; at the time, he was the youngest driver to pass 40 career wins, and the youngest to win a third series title.
 Gordon topped Mark Martin for the series title by 364 points; Irwin was named the series' Rookie of the Year immediately following the race, beating Kevin Lepage by 14 rookie points.

-While the race was the final points event of the season for the Winston Cup Series, an exhibition race at Twin Ring Motegi in Japan was held two weeks later, won by Mike Skinner over Gordon.
+While the race was the final points event of the season for the Winston Cup Series, an exhibition race at Mobility Resort Motegi in Japan was held two weeks later, won by Mike Skinner over Gordon.